 A big possible downside is input latency.
 Every time a player presses a button, that information needs to be sent to the server and the in-game action needs to be sent back to the users in a never-ending loop.
 All that back-and-forth could result in a laggy experience if their internet connection isn’t optimal.
 However, there’s been chatter that Microsoft is working on a hybrid solution, according to Thurrott.

 The publication reports that xCloud would stream all of the graphically-intensive aspects of a game through the internet, while input latency will be dealt with locally.
 Hardware would be necessary to pull this off, which suggests that users might need to buy the Scarlett consoles to use xCloud, at least at first.

-Project xCloud: What Devices It’ll Work On
+Project xCloud: Compatible Devices

-“Our goal is to really unite the 2 billion gamers of the world and we’re big fans of our Xbox Live community, but we don’t have any specific announcements as it relates to Switch,” Microsoft’s Choudhry told The Verge.
+“Our goal is to really unite the 2 billion gamers of the world and we’re big fans of our Xbox Live community, but we don’t have any specific announcements as it relates to Switch,” Microsoft’s Kareem Choudhry told The Verge.

 Project xCloud: Available Games

-Microsoft’s GDC keynote description suggests that all Xbox One Games will be available to stream on xCloud.
+While the revelation that future customers will likely still need an Xbox to run the service is a little disappointing, there is a silver lining: Microsoft’s GDC keynote description suggests that all Xbox One Games will be available to stream on xCloud.
 It reads:

 “Project xCloud is an open platform with a customizable client user design experience where streaming starts with Xbox game developers not having to modify a single line of existing game code.”